Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

 This time is all for polishing your performance.
 Ideally you are recording your rehearsals, watching back and tweaking things to work on at your next rehearsal.

-Within this Polish time, the singing development process I use is called a song study.
+Within this Polish time, the process I use is called a song study.
 My song study method involves breaking down a song and spotlighting every component like breath management, the key of the song and voice qualities I want to use for storytelling.

 The song study method is also a part of my Practice Plan.